reef-technologies/handbook/README.md

 Please install it and then accept the invitation received on your email address.

 The application can be downloaded from here: [Hubstaff Tracker](https://app.hubstaff.com/download)

+#### I SEE YOU

+As it turns out, people find this document before they sign a contract with us and before their tracker account is created.
+Then they work on preparing their environment even before they have access to the tracker.
+If you are one of those people, please, use something (free [toptracker](https://www.toptal.com/tracker/) maybe?) to track the time you spend on setting the encrypted partition, virtual machine etc, so that you know how much time it took and so that we can later fairly compensate you for this time.

 #### Bugs